nsidc/earthaccess/docs/contributing/triaging.md

 Migrate an issue to a discussion when:

-- The issue is a feature request or idea.
+- The issue is a nebulous idea that needs to be workshopped before it can be implemented.
 - The issue is a general question or topic.
 - The issue is not specific or actionable.